STAMP-project/camp/docs/pages/realize.md

 The first thing we must add in our `model.yml` is the implementation of each component.
-For instance, if we have implemented the `tests` component with a Dockerfile, we nust specify this as follows:
+For instance, if we have implemented the `tests` component with a Dockerfile, we must specify this as follows:

 ```yaml
 components: